fabiocosta0305/fate-srd-content/docs/markdown/atomic-robo-SRD.md

 #### Teamwork

-Multiple PCs can work together to create the invention, using the usual teamwork rules (page <markup>XX</markup>), but with one variation.
+Multiple PCs can work together to create the invention, using the usual teamwork rules (page XX), but with one variation.
 Each additional participating PC adds a +1 bonus to the roll only if they’re bringing a <em>different</em> relevant skill to the task.
 In practical terms, this means there’s one acknowledged “expert” who takes the lead, and others with expertise in related fields who lend a hand.

 ### Step Four: Pay For It